FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/config.md

 The drop disk encryption configuration option is located at '[storage _ security]':

 - `[storage_security].enable`: Whether to enable disk encryption.
-Disk encryption is disabled by default.;
+Disk encryption is disabled by default;
 - `[storage_security].key_manager_url`: [Key Manager] is configured for 'key _ center _ url' when encryption is enabled(../../design/storage_security.md)url to get the data encryption and decryption key;
 - `[storage_security].cipher_data_key`: Private key for data drop encryption。